Menu Close

 Impact of Childhood Trauma on Adults-Part 1

 Trauma doesn’t just go away.
 The memories may fade, but that does not mean that there are not lasting impacts on your life when you have experienced childhood trauma.
-Traumas experienced in childhood can range from sexual abuse, molestation, rape, physical abuse, family violence, dating violence, violent crimes, natural disasters, exposure to war and even being raised in homes where addiction is present.
+Traumas experienced in childhood can range from sexual abuse, molestation, rape, physical abuse, family violence, dating violence, violent crimes, natural disasters, exposure to war and even being raised in homes where substance use and risky behaviors are present.
 As children, our minds adapt to our world and we learn to function in high stress environments where our basic needs may not be met.
 As a child, you may not recognize the events you go through as traumatic and you may not experience symptoms until later in adulthood.
 One way to see how these traumas are currently impacting you is by looking at some of the characteristics you display in you daily life.
 This will be a multi-part blog entry in which I will cover a few of the characteristics each post.
 To begin we are going to look at learned helplessness, depression, anxiety and emotional constriction.

 Characteristics of Adults Who Experienced Trauma in Childhood